-The Western Sydney Parklands’ Urban Farming Masterplan dedicates approximately 160 ha to urban farming - in the area adjacent to the M7 Motorway and The Horsley Drive, Horsley Park.
-Currently active urban farms cover 35.7 ha, with another 24.8 ha to commence soon.
+The Western Sydney Parklands’ Urban Farming Masterplan dedicates approximately 160 hectares to urban farming in the area adjacent to the M7 Motorway and The Horsley Drive, Horsley Park.
+Currently active urban farms cover 36 hectares, with another 25 hectares to commence soon.

-A farm gate trail will allow locals and visitors to buy fresh produce directly from growers.
-By introducing connected cycle ways people will be able to take a leisurely drive, cycle or stroll to market gardens.
-It will take some years before the trail is realised, however some farmers are already selling produce from their farms through road side stalls (Sun Fresh Farms and Westside Growers - Sokhoeun Lek, both on Ferrers Road).
+This will allow locals and visitors to buy fresh produce directly from growers.
+By introducing connected cycleways, people will be able to drive, cycle or stroll to market gardens.
+It will take some years before the trail is realised, however some farmers are already selling produce from their farms through road side stalls.

-This land was been farmed many years ago, but remained vacant until the land was activated through the Urban Farming Masterplan.
-The soil is good quality, and farming has been very successful.
+This land was farmed many years ago but remained vacant until it was activated through the Urban Farming Masterplan.
+The soil is good quality and farming has been very successful.

-To deliver more than 11 farming lots ranging in size from 5 to 31 ha.
+- To deliver more than 11 farming lots ranging in size from 5 to 31 hectares.

-To preserve and enhance over 34 ha of bushland.
+- To preserve and enhance over 34 hectares of bushland.